schneems/rust_macro_tutorial/docs/container_start.md

 %>
 ```

-Like before, we're holding a reference to `syn::Ident` which holds the identity of the struct.
+Like before, we're holding a reference to `syn::Ident` which holds the identity of the struct (i.e. `Metadata`).
 Then, instead of holding a `syn` data type for fields, we're holding a `Vec` of our the `ParseField` struct we defined previously.

-Don't forget to let our project know about the new file by adding a `mod` declaration:
+Don't forget to let our project know about the new file by adding a `mod` declaration.
+Add it now:

 ```rust
 :::>> print.erb
 <%= append(filename: "cache_diff_derive/src/lib.rs", mod: "mod parse_container;") %>
 ```

-Now that we've got a place to hold the data, let's build it from the input AST:
+Now that we've got a place to hold the data, let's build it from the input AST.
+Add this code:

 ```rust
 :::>> print.erb